Billing

 In case of failure to register, advance payment of tuition, room and board, activities fee, and health center fee will be refunded.
 The admission deposit is non-refundable.

-Determining Official Date of Withdrawal
+Official Withdrawal Date

 A student who wants to completely withdraw from the College prior to the end of a semester must begin the withdrawal process in the Dean of Students Office.
 The official withdrawal date is the date the student begins the withdrawal process (i.e. picks up a Student Withdrawal Form).
 A student must complete and return the Student Withdrawal Form to the Dean of Students Office in order to officially withdraw from the College.